adulu-bang/NetStream-Caravel/README.md

 ### System-Level Role

 Within the overall system, Caravel provides programmability and system control, while NetStream functions as a dedicated hardware accelerator for packet processing.
 This separation enables efficient and scalable edge networking solutions.

+### Area Constraints

+The present NetStream datapath has been synthesized and taken through initial ASIC flow attempts, and it has been found that the core packet-processing pipeline is compact and suitable for integration within the Caravel user project area (~10 mm²).

 ---